 Joseph’s approach begins by listening to his clients and appreciating their unique circumstances.
 Precisely understanding the best interests of his clients and balancing them with the facts of any case imparts the surest path to success.

 Joseph spent the first 13 years of his career as prosecutor with the Kings County D.A.’s Office, the majority of that time Senior Assistant District Attorney in the Homicide Bureau.
 He is no stranger to the courtroom or any other adversarial setting.

 While at Morgan Stanley, he headed the Early Dispute Resolution Team, a 30-member group consisting of attorneys, analysts and paralegals located in New York, Baltimore and Mumbai.
-These three groups were deeply rooted in the essential function of all pre-litigation resolution and regulatory reporting, including all subpoena litigation.
+These three groups were deeply rooted in the essential function of all pre-litigation resolution and regulatory reporting, including all third party subpoena litigation.
 He was instrumental in the integration of Morgan Stanley’s private and mortgage banking institutions into the wealth management pre-litigation process.

 Joseph is an active FINRA arbitrator and an adjunct professor at St. John’s University Law School where he teaches trial advocacy.

 Three former in-house securities arbitration lawyers discuss all you need to know about initial case evaluation including: How to evaluate the initial Statement of Claim- reading between the lines of a Claim to find...